rblx-local/localnet/README.md

 ## ⚠️ Current Issues

+- Loading Screen are not informative as the real game
+- Can't chat since the backend don't set the ChatMode
 - Missing a lot of FFLags
    - Jump Animation is behaving weird
    - Emulating Devices works not well and also the thumbstick is unusable